vlstill/hsExprTest/README.md

 After building, you should be able to run tests.

-    $ ./_build/hsExprTest ASSINMET_FILE STUDENT_FILE
+    $ ./src/hs/driver ASSINMET_FILE STUDENT_FILE

-If you get `GHC exception: cannot satisfy -package …` error, your Haskell installation has (some) packages in nonstandard paths or your ghc-paths package is wrongly build.
-Either use sandboxes using `make`, or set GHC_PACKAGE_PATH to proper package path (something like `/{GHC-INSTALL-ROOT}/lib/ghc-{GHC-VERSION}/package.conf.d`).

 ## Assignment Files

 Assignment files describe an assignment and a way to test the solution, usually by providing reference solution.
-There are now two modes of operation, Haskell type comparison and Haskell expression comparison.
 Assignment files must contain header which begins with comment with metadata.
 Metadata comments are like line comments, but they have a space, `@` and space right after the comment beginning (e\.g. `-- @ ` for Haskell).
+These comments are instructions for the language driver (Haskell in the examples) on how to preprocess the student files.

 ### Type comparison

+**NOTE**: type comparison is temporarily unavailable

 ```haskell
 -- @ type